Justin-Lund/Printer-Remapper/README.md

 # Printer-Remapper
-Deletes network printers &amp; their corresponding printer drivers, &amp; then re-installs the printers.
+Deletes network printers &amp; their corresponding printer drivers, &amp; then re-installs the printers while retaining the default printer.

-This script will retain the default printer as well.

 &nbsp;